JohannesMilke/drawer_example/README.md

 # Drawer

-A simple drawer with avatar images and additional items..
+A simple drawer with avatar images and additional items.
 A Flutter application which runs on iOS, Android & Fuchsia.

 Twitter: [@JohannesMilke](https://twitter.com/JohannesMilke "Twitter Johannes Milke")